maozhongshu1995/TransAdvAttForNIDS/README.md

     - TON_IoT
 3. CICFlowMeter (CFM)

 If CICFlowMeter is not installed correctly, the experiments in Section 6 (Mapping AAT to practical packets) cannot be executed.
-The dataset is available for download here.
+The pre-trained models and pre-processed dataset can be downloaded here.
 After downloading, extract all files into a newly created directory called `storage`.
 Be sure to update the **STORAGE_DIR** parameter in TransAdvAttForNIDS/utils.py (line 9) to the path of the `storage` directory.
 Otherwise, none of the subsequent experiments will run.

 Before running the code, create three empty directories—named `output`, `output2`, and `output3`—inside the `TransAdvAttForNIDS/` directory.
 These empty directories will store intermediate files generated during execution.